Klamath Falls, Oregon: Etymology

-The Klamath name for the Link River white water falls was Tiwishkeni, or "where the falling waters rush".
-From this Link River white water phenomenon "Falls" was added to Klamath in its name.
-In reality it is best described as rapids rather than falls.
-The rapids are visible a short distance below the Link River Dam, where the water flow is generally insufficient to provide water flow over the river rocks.

 History

 The Klamath and Modoc peoples were the first known inhabitants of the area.
 The Modocs' homeland is about 20 mi south of Klamath Falls, but when they were forced onto a reservation with their adversaries, the Klamath, a rebellion ensued and they hid out in nearby lava beds.
 This led to the Modoc War of 1872–1873, which was a hugely expensive campaign for the US Cavalry, costing an estimated $500,000, the equivalent of over $8 million in 2000.
-17 Indigenous people and 83 whites were killed.
+17 Indigenous people and 83 Americans were killed.

 The Applegate Trail, which passes through the lower Klamath area, was blazed in 1846 from west to east in an attempt to provide a safer route for emigrants on the Oregon Trail.
-The first non-Indigenous colonizer is considered to have been Wallace Baldwin, a 19-year-old civilian who drove fifty head of horses in the valley in 1852.
+The first non-Indigenous settler is considered to have been Wallace Baldwin, a 19-year-old civilian who drove fifty head of horses in the valley in 1852.
 In 1867, George Nurse, named the small settlement "Linkville", because of Link River north of Lake Ewauna.

 The Klamath Reclamation Project began in 1906 to drain marshland and move water to allow for agriculture.
 With the building of the main "A" Canal, water was first made available on May 22, 1907.
 Veterans of World War I and World War II were given homesteading opportunities on the reclaimed land.

-During World War II, a Japanese-American internment camp, the Tule Lake War Relocation Center, was located in nearby Newell, California, and a satellite of the Camp White, Oregon, POW camp was located just on the Oregon-California border near the town of Tulelake, California.
+During World War II, a Japanese-American internment camp, the Tule Lake War Relocation Center, was located in nearby Newell, California, and a satellite of the Camp White, Oregon, POW camp was located just on the Oregon–California border near the town of Tulelake, California.
 In May 1945, about 30 mi east of Klamath Falls, (near Bly, Oregon) a Japanese Fu-Go balloon bomb killed a woman and five children on a church outing.
 This is said to be the only Japanese-inflicted casualty on the US mainland during the war.

 Timber harvesting through the use of railroad was extensive in Klamath County for the first few decades of the 20th century.
 With the arrival of the Southern Pacific Transportation Company in 1909, Klamath Falls grew quickly from a few hundred to several thousand.
 Dozens of lumber mills cut fir and pine lumber, and the industry flourished until the late 1980s when the northern spotted owl and other endangered species were driving forces in changing western forest policy.

 On September 20, 1993, a series of earthquakes struck near Klamath Falls.
 Many downtown buildings, including the county courthouse and the former Sacred Heart Academy and Convent, were damaged or destroyed, and two people were killed.